Evidence review

 5. Read the medical fine print

-GLP-1 medications carry a boxed warning about thyroid C-cell tumors seen in rodent studies, and they're contraindicated for people with a personal or family history of medullary thyroid carcinoma or MEN 212.
+GLP-1 medications carry a boxed warning about thyroid C-cell tumors seen in rodent studies, and they're contraindicated for people with a personal or family history of medullary thyroid carcinoma or MEN 212 — see what that warning actually means in humans for the real-world evidence.
+A responsible provider also asks about GI history (relevant to the rare but real risk covered in GLP-1 lawsuits and gastroparesis: what the evidence shows), any personal or family history relevant to the NAION eye-safety signal, and any upcoming surgery or procedure — see GLP-1s before surgery for why that last one matters and should be flagged proactively, not left for you to bring up.
 A responsible provider screens for this and puts a real clinician between you and the prescription.
 If the intake feels like a formality — no meaningful health questions, no clinician contact — that's a reason to slow down and ask more.

 6. Can you leave?